lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/README.md

 ![silhouette method](https://github.com/lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/assets/121969452/b77695f7-c497-42df-a464-0445bb1f2cae)

 ## Results and cluster exploration
-After applying K-means clustering with 2 clusters, 764 users were classified as cluster 0 and 40 users as cluster 1.
+After applying K-means clustering with 2 clusters, 764 users were classified as cluster 0 and 40 users as cluster 1 (see Figure 9).
 Cluster 0 constitutes 95% of the user group, while cluster 0 only accounts for nearly 5%.
 PCA is the most powerful component to distinguish the cluster (see Figure 10).
 Users from both cluster 0 and cluster 1 spend more than half of their time on our website browsing the first page, on average.

 For Cluster 0, the top 5 topics are: [Proyecto de Industrialización del Bambú en Guatemala], [Construcción con Bambú], [Bambú en la Moda], [Invernadero construido a base de bambú industrializado] and [Construcción].
-Cluster 1 shares the same top 3 topics, followed by [Guatemala lidera industrialización y aprovechamiento del Bambú en Centro América], [Artesanas y panaderas, mujeres de Chiquimula buscan alternativas económicas].
+Cluster 1 shares the same top 3 topics, followed by [Guatemala lidera industrialización y aprovechamiento del Bambú en Centro América], [Artesanas y panaderas, mujeres de Chiquimula buscan alternativas económicas] (see Table 5).
+The users from cluster 1 spend significant longer time on each topic except [Savenhouse built from industrialized bamboo], [Bamboo in Fashion], [Fertilización de plantación en finca Sabana Grande FAUSAC Escuintla], and [Noticias y Eventos| Proyecto de Industrialización del Bambú en Guatemala] (see Table 6 and Figures 11 to 44).

 #### Figure 9: User cluster pie chart
 <img width="413" alt="Screen Shot 2024-04-03 at 11 14 09 AM" src="https://github.com/lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/assets/121969452/d8108b8f-eab3-46cf-baf3-77dc122190ac">